 They have been used in combination with anti CTL4 with better results.
-Adoptive cell transfer: autologous lymphocytes with antitumor activity are identified, later they are stimulated in the laboratory and then increased in number, and then reinfused into patients.
+Adoptive cell transfer: autologous lymphocytes with antitumor activity are identified, stimulated in the laboratory and then increased in number and finally reinfused into patients.
 The results are encouraging, but the cases in which this therapy has been used are still limited.
 Gene therapy: two patients treated with genetically modified cells achieved significant regression in cases of metastatic melanoma.
 Trials currently on the course report responses around 30%.

 Radiation therapy: This is usually used in the advanced stages of the disease to relieve pain or other symptoms.
 It is sometimes used to reduce tumor mass or in the case of bone or brain metastases.
 There are various therapeutic schemes which are established by a radiologist or oncologist expert in such treatment.
 Another radiotherapy treatment is stereotactic radiosurgery in which high doses of radiation are delivered to a specific area (Gamma Knife and CyberKnife).
 In the case of brain metastases, the treatment is comparable to standard radiotherapy treatment.
 In the case of painful bone metastases or with risk of fracture a single dose of 8Gy is used

 Other therapies: the use of imiquimod 5% has been proposed in the therapy of metastatic melanoma and melanoma in situ (lentigo maligna), sometimes this treatment is proposed after surgical removal to reduce the possibility of local recurrences or satellitosis.